OSGP/Documentation/Domains/Smartmetering/smartmeteringwebservices/GetMbusEncryptionKeyStatus.md

 ## GetMBusEncryptionKeyStatus request

 ### Description
-GetMBusEncryptionKeyStatus is a request to retrieve the encryption key status of a M-Bus device from an E-meter.
+GetMbusEncryptionKeyStatus is a request to retrieve the encryption key status of a M-Bus device from an E-meter.
 The request needs the DeviceIdentification of the M-Bus Device.

 All requests have similar response behaviour which is described in [ResponseMessages](./ResponseMessages.md).

-The returned response for the GetMBusEncryptionKeyStatus request is as specified in [GetGetMBusEncryptionKeyStatusResponse](GetGetMBusEncryptionKeyStatusResponse.md).
+The returned response for the GetMbusEncryptionKeyStatus request is as specified in [GetGetMbusEncryptionKeyStatusResponse](GetGetMbusEncryptionKeyStatusResponse.md).

 ### References